 In short: Your paid offer is essentially the next, logical step after your challenge and will provide people with the resources, knowledge and/or support they need to go further or implement what they’ve already learned or created during the challenge.

 Need an example?
 A “Master Your Messaging” challenge could lead into a 30-day group coaching program that helps your clients craft stellar social media content around their new messaging so they can get it out their new message to the masses.

 You can also work backward when choosing your challenge topic.
 Instead of starting with the topic, pick your paid offer first.
-Then, come up with a killer challenge that would help them prepare for or get stoked about what you teach or work on in your offer.
+Then, come up with a compelling challenge that would help them prepare for or get stoked about what you teach or work on in your offer.

 How long should your challenge last?